Everyday Attire: Camp colors are forest green and white

 - Swimsuits, night clothes and rain gear have no color requirement.

-- Jeans, cords or other trousers are acceptable as weather dictates.
+- Jeans, black tights or other long pants are acceptable as weather dictates.

 - If you are not using Amerasport, make sure clothing is forest green or white and plain (without logos).